 Fly at c.
-10.45am from London Gatwick to Madrid (Iberia).
+10.30am from London Heathrow to Madrid (Iberia).
 Drive to Plasencia (c.
 4 hours, including a stop), arriving in time for dinner.
 First of two nights in Plasencia.

 Plasencia, Yuste.
 In Plasencia, start in the arcaded Plaza Mayor and then visit the two cathedrals, Renaissance and Gothic backing into one another.
 Drive into the hills to the monastery of Yuste to which the Emperor Charles V retired in 1556, building a gent’s des. res. right up against the fabric of the Gothic monastery.
 Get a moving insight into the last days of the man who once ruled most of Europe and Latin America.

 Sierra de Gata.
 A taste of rural Extremeñan life in the Sierra de Gata, a range of rolling hills that back onto the Portuguese border, dotted with pretty, unspoilt villages.
 Our lecturer hosts lunch at his finca (smallholding), before a gentle stroll (2 km) into the nearby village of Hoyos.
 Drive to Cáceres for the first of three nights.

 Cáceres.
 The historic town centre is enclosed within almost perfectly preserved Moorish walls and is a myriad of narrow streets and squares lined with Renaissance mansions.
 Visit the Provincial Museum housed in the 17th-century Casa de las Veletas, built over an 11th-century Arabic cistern.
 Dinner is at Extremadura’s most renowned restaurant, two Michelin-starred Atrio.